 We moved back to Arizona after a year and a half and faithfully God kept working in my heart.
 As the years progressed, I would often feel very convicted for my lack of love toward people from the Middle East which finally led to the second thing that happened.
 There was no catalytic event exactly.
 The only way to describe it is to use lying as an example.
-Do you know that 'feeling' you get immediately after you tell someone a lie?
+Similar to that 'feeling' you get immediately after you tell someone a lie.
 It's a very simple feeling; you lied, it was wrong.
 I think I'd been carrying that feeling for some time and I was just ready to unload it.
 In October of 2012, I wrote in my journal

 "I confess my prejudice, my hardened heart, my lack of mercy towards Middle Eastern people...While I have known about this sin in my heart I have allowed it to grow, I've joked about it but I've done nothing to change it.
 I've accepted it as something that is ok before you.
 But it's not.
 I pray I would love my neighbor from the Middle East.
 I pray to treat them with kindness and respect.
 I pray that I would have no issue embracing them.
 Lord, I have been wrong and I've dishonored you, your message of love and forgiveness.
 Please forgive me Father, I've been wrong, I'm so sorry. "

-It's a little embarrassing to share this from my journal but I share it because that's all that happened.
+That's all that happened.
 I just came clean with God and admitted I was wrong for harboring hate towards people he created.
 I don't think the final event would have happened if I had not repented of my racism.
 The very next entry in my journal after coming clean with God is a moment that I still remember in detail.
 I was sitting at an intersection watching traffic pass when my eyes rested on a small car with 3 Middle Eastern women dressed in their religious clothing and head coverings.
 As I watched them take a turn in front of me, it was like time slowed down.
 A sudden wave of understanding came together through words and emotions.
 'It takes greater strength for these women to continue their practices faithfully in a culture that does not understand or accept or welcome their differences.'
 I instantly felt genuine compassion flood my heart.
 I realized the courage it takes to live in a hostile culture, to learn and understand all that you need to survive in a foreign society, to adapt in ways that are surprising and unexpected, to remain true to your beliefs no matter the opposition you face.
 An understanding of everything these women had to endure burst my heart wide open with sorrow and sympathy.
 I've never felt the same towards people from the Middle East since that moment, it was completely overwhelming in a very good and tender way.

 I have seen two faces of Racism and neither was good.
 Racism is ugly and detestable no matter which side you are looking from.
 Racism is never right.
 It's never noble.
 It's never loving.
 It's never admirable.
 It is not good or praiseworthy.
 Racism is always wrong.
 Racism will always be wrong.
 Now, what I hate more - is hate.
 I see hate everywhere and it saddens me how rampant it is.
 Even so, I am unapologetic and unwavering in my view regarding Racism simply because of my own personal experiences.
 Racism is not a subject I will debate over, my position is firm.
 If you want to engage in this conversation with me, please expect a short dialog because it's not one I'll debate.
 Racism is Hate.
 Hate is wrong.
 I will not participate.